-Research the EU AI Act with trusted AI
+Research the EU AI Act

 Cite the Act to the article.
 Classify high-risk systems in seconds.
 Ready for the 2 August 2026 deadline.